 Be also prepared to see lots of (mainly male) nudity, listen to jokes about farting or see a speared man dying.

 This excellent film tells two stories, differentiated by telling one in colour and the other in black and white, but blended in the beautiful environments of the swamps of northern Arnhem Land.

 It is the distant past, tribal times.
 Dayindi (played by Jamie Gulpilil, son of the great David Gulpilil) covets one of the wives of his older brother.
 To teach him the proper way, he is told a story from the mythical past, a story of wrong love, kidnapping, sorcery, bungling mayhem and revenge gone wrong.

 In English storytelling (by David Gulpilil) and subtitled Ganalbingu language, this is a film unlike any you have ever seen.

 We weren't really acting, we were channeling our ancestors.— Frances Djulibing

 Some quotes from online forums about Ten Canoes:

-Perhaps this film can serve as a reminder for the naysayers that there is much of sustance and worth in indigenous culture.—forum post
+Perhaps this film can serve as a reminder for the naysayers that there is much of substance and worth in Indigenous culture.— forum post